-The cloud has become a major focus for organisations seeking to improve processes and increase efficiencies. indeed, most are using more than one cloud provider across their networks to enhance these benefits.
+The cloud has become a major focus for organizations seeking to improve processes and increase efficiencies. indeed, most are using more than one cloud provider across their networks to enhance these benefits.

 According to recent research from Gartner, 81 percent of public cloud users have two or more providers.

-To achieve this, organisations need to bring the oversight and control of security back into the business.
-This means implementing a centralised cloud strategy where organisations encrypt sensitive data across al cloud providers themselves and manage it in one place.
+To achieve this, organizations need to bring the oversight and control of security back into the business.
+This means implementing a centralized cloud strategy where organizations encrypt sensitive data across all cloud providers themselves and manage it in one place.

 This is where we are seeing a sea-change in approach by organisations, particularly those in highly regulated industries or with a high level of confidential information and sensitive intellectual property (IP), for a way for organisations to manage their own encryption keys via their own KMS.